pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     .. versionadded:: 0.7

-    Deserialize a public key from OpenSSH (:rfc:`4253`) encoded data to an instance of the public key type for the specified backend.
+    Deserialize a public key from OpenSSH (:rfc:`4253` and `PROTOCOL.certkeys`_) encoded data to an
+    instance of the public key type for the specified backend.

-    :param bytes data: The OpenSSH encoded key data.
+    :param data: The OpenSSH encoded key data.
+    :type data: :term:`bytes-like`

     :param backend: A backend which implements
         :class:`~cryptography.hazmat.backends.interfaces.RSABackend`,